-expected energy vs. radius relationship, implying that many more photon pairs are being produced.
-Our results suggest that pair production rates as high as 20,000 per hour could be observed in a setup with lower losses, such as with sample and detector in vacuum, or with reduced noise, allowing photons to be more precisely resolved on the detector.
+We have observed the production of down-converted X-ray pairs at the SACLA XFEL.
+In total, we confirmed the observation of 2500 pairs at a rate of around 1250/hour, corresponding to a pair every 85 shots.
+We additionally see a large excess signal of unpaired photons along the expected energy vs. radius relationship, implying that many more photon pairs are being produced.
+Our results suggest that pair production rates as high as 20,000 per hour could be observed in a setup with lower losses, such as with the sample and detector in a vacuum, or with reduced noise, allowing photons to be more precisely resolved on the detector.

-On a $(100 \text{ pixel})^2$ detector, and assuming that an image can be formed with 10 photons/pixel-for a relatively high-contrast sample, and with quantum-enhanced photon counting-the source reported here could produce an image with a 60-hour integration time.
-With the improvements discussed here, and with a 100 Hz facility, this could be reduced to a few hours.
-In the future, the new LCLS-II-HE XFEL facility will deliver X-rays up to 13 keV at 1 MHz, allowing such an image to be built up in under a second, and opening the door to imaging low contrast sample with low enough dose rates to prevent damage.
+On a (100 pixel)2 detector, and assuming that an image can be formed with 10 photons/pixel-for a relatively high-contrast sample, and with quantum-enhanced photon counting-the source reported here could produce an image with a 60 h integration time.
+With the improvements discussed here and with a 100 Hz facility, this could be reduced to a few hours.
+In the future, the new LCLS-II-HE XFEL facility will deliver X-rays up to 13 keV at 1 MHz, allowing such an image to be built up in under a second and opening the door to imaging low contrast sample with low enough dose rates to prevent damage.
 This would also be a strong source for studying X-ray quantum optics.
-Single heralded photons [11, 34] and quantum interference of photon pairs [35] have already been demonstrated with X-rays, and polarization entanglement has been theoretically predicted (e.g. [27]).
-However, while the SPDC process has been confirmed to generate entangled photon pairs at optical wavelengths, further experiments are still needed to confirm such entanglement in the X-ray regime.
+Single heralded photons [11,34] and quantum interference of photon pairs [35] have already been demonstrated with X-rays, and polarization entanglement has been theoretically predicted (e.g., [27]).
+However, while the SPDC process has been confirmed to generate entangled photon pairs